thalesgomest/parrots-card-game/README.md

 * **GENERAL**
     - [x] Do not use any library to implement this project (jQuery, lodash, react, etc), or other languages that compile to JS (TypeScript, ELM, etc), only pure JavaScript.
-    - [x] Your project must be developed using Git and GitHub, in a public repository.
+    - [x] The project must be developed using Git and GitHub, in a public repository.
     - [x] **For each requirement implemented** make a *commit* with a descriptive message of what you have evolved.

 * **LAYOUT**
-    - [x] Apply layout for desktop and mobile, following the offered figma.
+    - [x] Apply layout for desktop and mobile

 * **DISTRIBUTION OF CARDS**

-    - [x] When entering the game, the user will be asked how many cards he wants to play with (use `prompt`)
+    - [x] When to enter the game, the user will be asked how many cards he wants to play with (use `prompt`)
     - [x] The user can only enter even numbers in the `prompt`, from 4 to 14.
 Any number that escapes this rule should not be accepted.
 In the case of invalid numbers, the `prompt` must be repeated, until the user enters a valid number.
     - [x] After entering a valid number of cards, the game must insert the cards face down on the page so that the distribution is random